ghc/ghc/README.md

 $ git clone git://github.com/snowleopard/shaking-up-ghc shake-build
 $ ./boot
 $ ./configure --enable-tarballs-autodownload
-$ make inplace/bin/ghc-cabal   # This needs to be fixed
 $ shake-build/build.bat
 ```
 Also see the [Building GHC on Windows guide][ghc-windows-building-guide].